1 million+ businesses helped. Get advice

 • Taking and recording measurements such as pressure and temperature

-• Verifying that parts are working properly
+• Verifying that moving parts are working properly

 The image below shows examples of short-term maintenance tasks within our schedule template: